-We're building a 40" Telescope!
+We've built a 40" Telescope!

-Project 40 has several goals to make the new telescope as useful as possible to the VMOA in its mission to bring astronomy to the public.
+Project 40 had several goals to make the new telescope as useful as possible to the VMOA in its mission to bring astronomy to the public.
 First, the optical path must end in an eyepiece at or near sitting height off of the floor.
 Second, the telescope must be constructed with visual astronomy as its first priority, with instruments only added if they can be integrated in a way that will not interfere with visual astronomy.
 Third, the telescope must be easy for docents to use to find an object and to keep the telescope pointed at that object without frequent adjustments.